 In some cases, the deceased will have provided for funeral expenses through a pre-paid funeral plan or funeral insurance.

-A pre-paid funeral plan is usually arranged with a funeral director or a funeral care company and makes provision for a specific type of funeral.
+A pre-paid funeral plan is usually arranged with a funeral director or a funeral plan provider and makes provision for a specific type of funeral.
 You may wish to check what is covered by the funeral plan before making arrangements, as these plans don’t always cover all the expenses associated with a funeral.

 On the Other Hand: